dockersamples/sample-app-template/README.md

 3. Select **Create repository**.
 Don't forget to populate **About** section with a short description of the project once you create the repository.

+### For Existing Repository

+1. Copy the [workflow file](.github/workflows/existing-repo.yaml) from our template repository
+2. Add it to your repository under `.github/workflows/`
+3. Trigger the functionality manually via the Actions tab to update the README.md

 ## Sample README Content